aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result=validity(data, "value", exampleValues)

-This is the function we are using.
+The function is called validity.
 The inputs are data, the column name and the list of example values.

-    result = validity(data, "value", exampleValues)
+    validity(data, "value", exampleValues)

-The output will 1, because the value of the column exists in the example list.
+The output is 1, because the value of the column exists in the example list.

 Apply Data Quality results
 ---------------------------

-Our tool checks the quality of your data.
+The tool checks the quality of your data.
 To use it, you need to provide a csv file with your data and the rules you want to apply to it.
 The rules are basically the type of checks you want to do on the attributes of your dataset.
-We store the rules you want to define of your dataset on Aurelius Atlas and use our tool to apply the rules to your data.
+The rules you want to define are stored, on Aurelius Atlas and is used to apply the rules to your data.
-We then calculate the quality score of your data based on the applied rules and send the results to a Kafka topic.
+The quality score of your data is calculated based on the applied rules and the results are sent to a Kafka topic.
 Below is an image that describes the whole process for your better understanding.

 .. image:: imgs/logical.png

-1. First we want to upload a file, where we define the rules that we want to apply to the data.
-We push this file to atlas.
+1. First upload a file, define the rules that we want to apply to the data.
+Then push this file to atlas.
-2. Then we get the data quality rules from atlas and see our data quality results.
-Our quality results have a data quality score.
+2. Then get the data quality rules from atlas and see the data quality results.
+The quality results have a data quality score.
 1 is compiant and 0 is non-compliant
-3. Finally we want to push our data quality results to kafka.
+3. Finally push the data quality results to kafka.